David Gardner-Medwin: Career

 Gardner-Medwin completed his junior posts at Exeter and Farnborough, before taking up a job in pathology at St Bartholomew's.
 Subsequently, he worked under neurologist John Aldren Turner before moving to Newcastle to take up the post of Medical Research Council research fellow to John Walton, later Lord Walton of Detchant, with whom he studied the genetics and clinical features of muscular dystrophies, particularly relating to the identification of female carriers of the X-linked recessive gene responsible for the most severe form of the disease, Duchenne muscular dystrophy (DMD).
-By measuring the muscle enzyme creatinine kinase in blood samples, and taking into account various indicators such as other genetic markers and family history, he worked out the likelihood that a woman might be carrying the gene for DMD.
+By measuring the muscle enzyme creatine kinase in blood samples, and taking into account various indicators such as other genetic markers and family history, he worked out the likelihood that a woman might be carrying the gene for DMD.
 It became the subject of a thesis for which he gained an MD in 1972.

 After spending some time in adult neurology, paediatrics and child psychiatry, he was awarded a neurology fellowship in Boston, working with Raymond Adams at the Massachusetts General Hospital and Charles Barlow at Boston Children's Hospital.
 In 1971 he returned to Newcastle and the following year was appointed the first consultant paediatric neurologist to the northern region, where for many years, he served as the only neurologist for children for a population of 3.5 million.

 To his colleagues he became known as DGM and is credited with introducing multidisciplinary care and nocturnal ventilation to the management of boys with DMD.
 During his career at Newcastle, the chances of survival for children with DMD improved from 0% to reaching age 25 years in the 1960s to 12% in the 1980s, and 53% after 1990.
 Despite the initial classification of limb–girdle muscular dystrophy by Walton in the 1950s, both Walton and Gardner-Medwin challenged the term by 1994, describing that some of the features in this group of muscle disorders disguised other conditions, and they "recognize[d] that research in this long neglected group of muscular dystrophies is still in an early and transitional stage".
 When he retired at the age of 60, four consultants were appointed to replace him.